 Learning at home is an essential part of a good education.
 Regular homework helps pupils work towards important skills and complements work done at school.
 It also helps pupils become confident and self-sufficient in their learning, which will help them throughout their time at school and in adult life.

 Homework is set most nights.
-A general guideline to total homework time is:
+A general guideline to approximate homework time per night is:

 - Year 3 – 20 minutes